Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: -LQG metric boundary estimates for the free-boundary GFF on

-with superpolynomially high probability as $C \to \infty$. \end{prop} \begin{remark} Since the choices of $K$, $K'$, $U$, $U'$ depend only on $2^{1-n}/|b-a|$, if we assume that $|b-a| = 2^{-n}$ for some $n \in \mathbb{N}$ then we get that the rate at which the probability decays is uniform in the choice of $a$ and $b$ (and $n$). \end{remark} We now want to use Prop.~\ref{prop:dint} to find sequences of points in $\h$ that converge to a point in~$\R$ w.r.t.\ both $\fd_h$ and the Euclidean metric; eventually we will use these to show that, almost surely, both metrics induce the same topology. \begin{lemma} Fix $a\in\R$.
-Almost surely, for every closed arc $K \subset \h\cap \partial B_1(0)$ consisting of more than one point, we have
+with superpolynomially high probability as $C \to \infty$. \end{prop} \begin{remark} Since the choices of $K$, $K'$, $U$, $U'$ depend only on $2^{1-n}/|b-a|$, if we assume that $|b-a| = 2^{-n}$ for some $n \in \mathbb{N}$ then we get that the rate at which the probability decays is uniform in the choice of $a$ and $b$ (and $n$). \end{remark} We now want to use Prop.~\ref{prop:dint} to find sequences of points in $\h$ that converge to a point in~$\R$ w.r.t.\ both $\fd_h$ and the Euclidean metric; eventually we will use these to show that, almost surely, both metrics induce the same topology. \begin{lemma} Let $h$ be a free-boundary GFF on $\h$ and fix $a\in\R$.
+Almost surely, for every closed arc $K \subset \h\cap \partial B(0,1))$ consisting of more than one point, we have